 How Stripe helps you meet Strong Customer Authentication requirements

-The changes introduced by this new regulation are set to deeply affect internet commerce in Europe.
-And although we expect these requirements to only be enforced over the course of 2020 and 2021, affected businesses that don’t prepare for these new requirements could see their conversion rates significantly drop as SCA enforcement increases across European banks.
+The changes introduced by this regulation deeply affect internet commerce in Europe.
+Impacted businesses that don’t prepare for these requirements could see their conversion rates significantly drop as SCA enforcement continues across European banks.

-In addition to supporting new authentication methods such as 3D Secure 2, we believe successful handling of exemptions is a key component for building a first-class payments experience that minimises friction.
-Our new payments products optimise for different regulatory, bank, and card network rules and apply relevant exemptions for low-risk payments, so as to only trigger 3D Secure when required.
-And as these rules change, we’ll be able to maintain and update this SCA logic in real time – taking into account each country’s enforcement timeline.
+In addition to supporting authentication methods like 3D Secure 2, we believe successful handling of exemptions is a key component for building a first-class payments experience that minimises friction.
+Our payments products optimise for different regulatory, bank, and card network rules and apply relevant exemptions for low-risk payments, so as to only trigger 3D Secure when required.
+And as these rules change, we’ll be able to maintain and update this SCA logic in real time—taking into account each country’s enforcement timeline.